Find an Orthodontist near you

 Functional appliance

-A removable device that helps to correct the bite by repositioning the jaws.
-It must be cared for and worn faithfully to provide a successful treatment outcome.
+A device that helps to correct the bite by repositioning the jaws.
+It must be cared for and worn consistently to provide a successful treatment outcome.

 Impacted tooth

-A tooth that doesn’t erupt or only partially erupts into the mouth.
+A tooth that doesn’t grow or only partially grows into the mouth.

 Impression